 We get into the details in our StudyWise guide, but what you need to know is: there are 6 “myths” we’re all taught about the best ways to learn, and for every “learning myth,” there is a science-based approach that you should take to improve recall and stimulate deep learning.
 For example, did you know that studying in a place free of distractions at the same time and place each day ISN'T what you should be doing?

-We’ve boiled down the most efficient way to study into 3 easy steps, and we even walk you through which types of study resources to use at each stage.
+We’ve boiled down the most efficient way to study into 3 simple-to-follow study steps, and we even walk you through which types of study resources to use at each stage.
 It’s time to form new study habits and work efficiently!

 After you've written down all the things that struck your curiosity through the day, research them.
 Get a small notebook to carry around with you during rounds, and jot down notes, or put them in the notes app on your phone.
 It’s also helpful to use specific patient cases that you encounter in real life as “story examples” while you’re studying.